 Do I need an SR-1P or SR-22 in Vermont?

-Both the SR-22 and SR-1P are forms submitted by your insurance provider to the Vermont DMV to confirm that you meet the minimum liability coverage requirements.
-The SR-1P is for two-wheelers like motorcycles, mopeds, and scooters.
-If you’ve been cited for riding without insurance or have had your license suspended while operating a motorcycle, you’ll need to file SR-1P.
+The SR-22 and SR-1P are forms your insurance company files with the Vermont DMV to show you have the minimum required liability coverage.
+SR-1P is for two-wheelers, such as motorcycles, mopeds and scooters – if you’ve been caught riding without insurance or had your license suspended, you’ll need an SR-1P.

 What happens to your SR-22 insurance in Vermont if you move?